gtluu/timsconvert/README.md

 ```
 Required
 --input : Bruker .d file containing TSF/TDF or directory containing multiple Bruker .d files.

+Optional
 --experiment : Experiment performed to generate data.
 Should be lc-tims-ms, maldi-dd,
                maldi-tims-dd, maldi-ims, or maldi-tims-ims.

-Optional
+Defaults to lc-tims-ms
 --outdir : Path to folder in which to write output file(s).
 Defaults to .d source folder.
 --outfile : User defined filename for output if converting a single file.
 If input is a folder
             with multiple .d files, this parameter should not be used as it results in each file